feichay10/Practica-DandC-QThreadPool/README.md

 ## Description

 This program does calculations of median and average in a set of random temperature measurements in a whole year.
+Two versions with optional real-time priority: ThreadPool and Divide & Conquer.

 ## Links